cvilas/grape/docs/02_roadmap.md

   - Implement basic examples for AV capture, streaming and display

 - HW accelerated 3D graphics
-  - Select a backend: vsg, ogre, something else
+  - Select a backend: vsg, ogre, raylib, something else
   - Implement a basic scenegraph example and check performance in MacOS and Linux VM
   - Implement scenegraph in our scripting language and have it render by the backend

 ## Phase 5 - Robotics Core

-- Timing: periodic timer, watchdog, stopwatch. loop timer
 - enum-to-string and string-to-enum
   - enum to string: Copy the general idea from here: <https://godbolt.org/z/6MxYznfbf>
   - consider magic_enum and other options and choose one